 There are many holy wells in Ireland dedicated to St. Brigid, most notably in Kildare.
-Here the well is fed by a spring which runs underground then overground past a modern day statue of the saint.
+The well is fed by a spring which runs underground then overground past a modern day statue of the saint.
 Again, the origins of making these pilgrimages to these wells to request healing and fertility date back to pagan times.
 These pilgrimages continue to this day.

 3. Biddy’s Day County Kerry

 My favorite custom associated with St. Brigid’s day is the Biddy’s Day Festival in Killorglin, county Kerry.
 Biddy groups continue an age-old tradition of carrying a Brideog doll from house to house (including public houses!).
 This is believed to ward off evil spirits and guarantee the household luck, wealth and fertility.
 The festival culminates in the crowning of the King of the Biddys and a torchlight procession through the town.

 As always thank you all so much for joining me and a Happy St. Brigid’s Day to all!